North Korea’s Kim Jong-un heads home after six-day Russian state visit

 North Korean leader Kim Jong-un was on his way home on Sunday after concluding his almost week-long Russia trip, which has triggered global concerns about a possible weapons deal between the two countries.

-Mr Kim left Russia in his armoured train from the Primorye region in Russia's Far East following a farewell ceremony held at the Artyom-Primorsky-1 station, Russian state news agency TASS reported.
+Mr Kim left Russia in his armoured train from the Primorye region in Russia’s Far East following a farewell ceremony held at the Artyom-Primorsky-1 station, Russian state news agency Tass reported.

 The distance from Artyom to Khasan station on Russia’s border with North Korea is over 200km.